-How to get your parent or guardian to treat you like an adult
+How to get your parent to treat you like an adult

 Building an adult relationship with a parent or guardian is something which can take time

 As a young person it can be frustrating if your parents don’t treat you like an adult.
 Parents can often see their children as needing their guidance, regardless of their age, and this can lead to a situation where their children then do not feel trusted or respected as they grow up.
 Developing a relationship of mutual respect with your parents is something which can take time, as you move away from the role of parent and child and work to create a new relationship as equals.

 6 ways to get your parents to treat you like an adult

 Taking on more responsibility in your own life is a way in which you can try and create a more equal relationship with your parents.
 It can be easy to be stuck in a child/parent situation if your parents are still looking after you in the way they did when you were young.
 If you live at home small things like pitching in around the house, contributing some of your income to the household and taking responsibility for your own washing can help show your parents that you are no longer a child.
 Even keeping your bedroom tidy can help show a level of personal responsibility that can encourage your parents to see you in a more equal light.